 Another note on microvias: Their extremely small pad size, as described in a 2014 EE Times article by Pi Zhang of Nuvation Engineering, helps to boost channel routing width.
 Layer reduction is possible since through-holes may be replaced with microvias, allowing signal layers along with their corresponding reference planes to be eliminated.
 It’s the PCB version of hitting two birds with one stone.

-The future of PCB design for the IoT
+The Standardization of IoT